cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - Unconditional input secrecy: The server does not learn anything about the client input x, even with unbounded computation.

-In other words, an attacker with infinite compute cannot recover any information about the client's private input x from an invocation of the protocol.
+In other words, an attacker with infinite computing power cannot recover any information about the client's private input x from an invocation of the protocol.

-Additionally, for the VOPRF and POPRF protocol variants, there is an additional security property:
+For the VOPRF and POPRF protocol variants, there is an additional security property:

 - Verifiable: The client must only complete execution of the protocol if